vuongducphuong/documentation/content/applications/websites/website/pages/seo.rst

 on social media, then it's likely more people will link to it, and links are a huge factor for SEO ranking.

-Odoo embeds several tools to share content through social media:
+Leansoft embeds several tools to share content through social media:

 Social Network
 --------------

-Odoo allows to link all your social network accounts in your website footer.
+Leansoft allows to link all your social network accounts in your website footer.
 All you have to do is to refer all your accounts in your company settings.

 .. image:: seo/seo03.png